 Return on investment is everything.
 Especially right now.
-You need to be able to see at a glance exactly how hard your IT partner is working for you.
-And what benefit that work is bringing to your business.
+You need to be able to see at a glance exactly how hard your IT partner is working for you and what benefit that work is bringing to your business.

-An IT support partner should not only provide a detailed IT strategy for the long and short term.
-They should also give you a set of metrics which you can measure results by.
+An IT support partner should not only provide a detailed IT strategy for the long and short term, they should also give you a set of metrics which you can measure results by.

 And these metrics should be relevant and important to your business.
-Not a standard set issued by the IT support partner.
-Not convoluted with jargon.
-I've heard too many stories of IT companies providing very vague metrics that are impossible to decipher.
+Not a standard set issued by the IT support partner, not made difficult to read with jargon.
+We've heard too many stories of IT companies providing very vague metrics that are impossible to decipher.
 Avoid!